-One hair-raiser has to be in French Guiana when I took part in their annual carnival masked ball.
-Women come dressed as the queen of carnival, the Touloulou, and are entirely covered from head to toe in colonial-style costumes so potential suitors don’t know who they are dancing with.
-I remember taking off my silk, arm-length gloves to send a text message (if you’ve ever attempted to do this with gloves, it’s impossible) and everyone immediately stared as if I’d caused huge offence.
+One hair-raiser had to be in French Guiana when I took part in their annual carnival masked ball.
+Women come dressed as the queen of carnival, the Touloulou, & are entirely covered from head to toe in colonial-style costumes so potential suitors don’t know who they are dancing with.
+I remember taking off my silk, arm-length gloves to send a text message (if you’ve ever attempted to do this with gloves, it’s impossible) & everyone immediately stared as if I’d caused huge offence.
 Luckily, a mask covered my face, so the subsequent day when I had to conduct interviews they didn’t know it was me who’d insulted the crowd.

-2. Tell us about your life in São Paulo, what made you make the move to this Brazilian metropolis?
+Tell us about your life in São Paulo, what made you make the move to this Brazilian metropolis?

-3. Where do you like to eat and drink in São Paulo?
+Where do you like to eat and drink in São Paulo?

-4. Where do you feel happiest?
+Where do you feel happiest?

 When I meet someone who reveals a top story idea, unintentionally.
 Then I keep it secretly to myself while asking more questions.
 It’s like a light bulb moment that is hard to replicate.
 There have been times when I’ve frantically scribbled notes on toilet paper in the ladies loo.